 - Clone an app and give it a new name so it doesn't receive updates;

 - Download and install the App Cloner app from their website.

-- Open App Cloner, select the app you want to duplicate, give it a new name, etc.
+- Open App Cloner and select the app you want to duplicate.

 - Since you're installing an .apk file, Android will ask you if you really want to install the app.